atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 #### Excel

-Finally you can copy data out into a csv and then analyze it within excel.
+Finally you can copy data out into a csv and then analyze it within Excel.
 While this may be the most comfortable for new data users there are many drawbacks.
 The data is not live and updating a sheet with new data can get tricky.
-Excel can be good for one of analyses but is not effective for ongoing monitoring or analysis of data.
+Excel can be good for one-off analyses but is not effective for ongoing monitoring or analysis of data.

 ### Performance